Sound Class 8

 a) When a sound wave encounters a boundary that separates two different media, a part of the sound is bounced back, or reflected, from the surface.
 This phenomenon is similar to how light reflects off a mirror.
 The angle at which the sound wave strikes the boundary determines the angle at which it reflects.

 b) When you shout in front of a wall, for example, you might notice that you can hear your own voice coming back to you, especially in a large open area.
-This is because the sound waves you produced are reflecting off the wall and reaching your ears.
+This is because the sound waves you produce are reflecting off the wall and reaching your ears.

 c) An echo is a distinct type of sound reflection.
 It occurs when a sound wave reflects off a surface and returns to the listener's ears with a noticeable time delay after the original sound was produced.
 To hear an echo, there must be a significant gap between the original sound and the reflected sound.